tylerfallon/surfs_up/README.md

 ## Summary

 After analyzing the data, it can be determined that the weather in June is better for the ice cream shop to be open due to a higher average temperature, higher maximum/minimum temperatures, and a lower standard deviation in the temperature data.
 However, the difference is not that large between the two opposing months, so it should not have a huge impact on the ability to open a shop.

+In order to have more data to make a decision, we could take into account information such as the precipitation levels for each month, as varying levels of rain could affect operations.

+To obtain the precipitation information for the month of June, I would use the query:

+`session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date)==6).all()`

+To obtain the precipitation information for the month of June, I would use the query:

+`session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date)==12).all()`